DavidONeill75101/level-4-project/ProjectAdmin/ProjectLogs/timelog.md

 - _2 hours_ initialised repository and set up some useful directories with templates for future files
 - _2 hours_ began reading and critiquing research papers gathered yesterday

+## Week 3

+### 04 Oct 2021

+- _1 hour_ worked through stage two of the pyterrier tutorial on google colab

+### 05 Oct 2021

+- _1 hour_ worked through stage three of the pyterrier tutorial on google colab
+- _2 hours_ read and annotated research papers regarding solutions to the TREC-COVID challenge